 Not a difficult question to answer actually, if you read on.

-As human being the only transport methods for goods, everything used in Mt.
+As a human being the only transport methods for goods, everything used in Mt.
 Huangshan must be carried by porters.
 There is no elevator for cargos, and the cable cars are used to carry tourists only.
-From heavy building materials, such as iron bars and cement, to tourists’ luggage, foods, drinks, cloths and souvenirs, all things required to support tourism are delivered by these people who haul up the mountain with loads that are often much heavier than their body weight, twice a day.
+From heavy building materials, such as iron bars and cement, to tourists’ luggage, foods, drinks, clothes and souvenirs, all things required to support tourism are delivered by these people who haul up the mountain with loads that are often much heavier than their body weight, twice a day.
 Then all laundry, trash, recycling items are carried down daily.
 One kilo pays back approximately $0.6-1 got this insider knowledge from a talk once with a porter on the way up.

 A middle-aged porter carrying his goods up.